-Dr. Kara Odom Walker, MD, MPH, MSHS is Senior Vice President and Chief Population Health Officer (CPHO) for Nemours Children’s Health System.
+Dr. Kara Odom Walker, MD, MPH, MSHS is Executive Vice President and Chief Population Health Officer (CPHO) for Nemours Children’s Health System.
 She leads Nemours National Office of Policy and Prevention, as well as all aspects of Population Health Strategy, Research, Innovation and Implementation.
 Dr. Walker and her team are responsible for the development and implementation of national and state-specific advocacy strategies to help achieve outcomes tied to health and value while also leading Nemours’s policy agenda.
 She is based in Washington, D.C., and reports to Nemours President and Chief Executive Officer, R. Lawrence Moss, MD.

 As Nemours CPHO, Dr. Walker will lead population health program development and an enhanced research program.
 She will also provide management oversight and direction of innovative models of health care delivery and full execution of population health strategies that lead to high-quality children’s health outcomes.
 This includes accountability for the advancement of the overall health of the populations we serve in addition to the well-being of children nationally and internationally.
 She will collaborate with operational leaders and share accountability for managed lives, including medically complex case management, school-based wellness programs and other programs for specific populations.

 A highly accomplished executive, physician and scientist, she is a visionary leader who has focused her career on transforming health care delivery to ensure that the system is designed to create a healthier population.
 She has led efforts to focus on addressing critical social determinants that impact health while eliminating unnecessary medical tests and procedures.
 Her philosophy and vast experience are a tremendous asset to Nemours' goal of redefining health in children and transforming payment for medical care to ensure the healthiest generation of children.